-The Department I for Internal Medicine of the University Hospital Cologne deals with the treatment of patients with various internal diseases.
-This includes in particular the following fields: Oncology, Hematology, Clinical infectology, Clinical immunology, Hemostasis, Intensive care.
+The Department of Internal Medicine I deals with the treatment of various internal diseases.
+The department specializes in the following medical focuses: oncology, hematology, clinical infectology, clinical immunology, hemostasis, intensive care.

 The Department specializes on internal medicine with focus on hematology and oncology.
 First of all, patients with acute leukemias, lymphomas and carcinomas, but also patients with non-malignant hematological diseases are treated here on an inpatient basis.

 The Department of Hematology, Oncology and Clinical Immunology at the University Hospital Dusseldorf provides treatment of patients with blood diseases, cancer and immune system diseases.
 The Department focuses on the treatment of malignant diseases of blood, bone marrow and lymph nodes.